smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/11 - Self Join.md

 HAVING Salary > (SELECT AVG(Salary) FROM Employees);
 ```

-The following is also not a self=join.
+The following is also not a self-join.
 The cte_Average does reference the Employees table, but it creates an entirely new relation consisting of {Name, Average}, which does not equal the original Employees table of {Name, Salary}.

 ```sql
 WITH cte_Average AS